Coat of arms of Burkina Faso: Official blazon

-Historic emblem (1984–1997)
+Historic emblem (1984–2025)

-Thomas Sankara's 1983–1987 Burkinabé socialist revolution implemented an emblem featuring a crossed daba (a traditional Burkinabé agricultural tool) and AK-47 (an allusion to the Soviet hammer and sickle), with the motto La Patrie ou la Mort, nous vaincrons ("Fatherland or death, we shall overcome"').
+Thomas Sankara's 1983–1987 Burkinabé revolution implemented an emblem featuring a crossed daba (a traditional Burkinabé agricultural tool) and AK-47 (an allusion to the Soviet hammer and sickle), with the motto La Patrie ou la Mort, nous vaincrons ("Fatherland or death, we shall overcome"').
+This was changed to the 1997 emblem, which looks like the current emblem except the motto read "Unité, Progrès, Travail" ("Unity, Progress, Labour").
+The motto on the emblem was changed in 2025 shortly after the adoption of the Sankara-era motto.